gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 ]}.
 ```

-now if we start a rebar3 shell session we should see how hackney is fetched:
+Now if we start a rebar3 shell session, we should see how hackney is fetched:

 ```erlang
 ❯ rebar3 shell